bokkypoobah/ChronologicCrowdsaleAudit/audit/README.md

 <hr />

 ## Recommendations

+TODO: Review after removal of the crowdsale contracts.

 * **HIGH IMPORTANCE** - In *DayToken*, `balances[_to] = safeAdd(balances[msg.sender], _value);` in `transfer(...)` should be
   `balances[_to] = safeAdd(balances[to], _value); `